top of page

 HEADROOM

-Make sure to leave some headroom for the engineer can do his job preventing unwanted distortion, take care that your highest peaks are between -6dBfs and -3dBfs, peaks may exceed -3dBFS occasionally if there's no audible distortion.
-If you had to turn down the global volumen of your mix, please, use the individual tracks faders instead the master bus.
+Make sure to leave some headroom for the engineer can do his job preventing unwanted distortion, take care that your highest peaks are below -9dBfs or -6dBfs.
+For louder mixes peaks may reach even exceed -3dBFS occasionally if there's no audible distortion, but the best advice here is always try to start the mixing process keeping your individual levels low, so you can have headroom enough to incorporate new sounds and processes along the way far from clipping.

 MASTER CHANNEL PROCESSORS